spack/spack/lib/spack/docs/basic_usage_tutorial.rst

           ^superlu-dist@5.1.1

-The ``spack find -d`` command shows the dependency information as a tree.
-While that is often sufficient, many complicated packages cannot be fully represented as a tree.
+As we discussed before, the ``spack find -d`` command shows the dependency information as a tree.
+While that is often sufficient, many complicated packages, including trilinos, have dependencies that cannot be fully represented as a tree.
 Again, the ``spack graph`` command shows the full DAG of the dependency information.

 .. code-block:: console